Adrian Grant (squash player)

 Adrian Grant (born 6 October 1980) is a professional squash player from England.
 He reached a career-high world ranking of World No. 9 in August 2009.

 Biography

+Grant represented the 2006 England team at the 2006 Commonwealth Games in Melbourne, Australia, where he competed in the mixed doubles partnering Alison Waters.

 Grant finished as the runner-up at the British National Squash Championships in 2009 (losing in the final to Nick Matthew).

+Grant represented the 2010 England team at the 2010 Commonwealth Games in Delhi, India, where he competed in the men's doubles and won a gold medal, partnering Nick Matthew.
+He went to another Commonwealth Games after being selected for the 2014 England team at the 2014 Commonwealth Games in Glasgow, Scotland, where he competed in the squash events and won a silver medal, partnering Nick Matthew again.

 Grant won six gold medals for the England men's national squash team at the European Squash Team Championships from 2004 to 2014.